maxhbr/LDBcollector/README.md

   year={2023},
   pages={180-183},
   doi={10.1109/ICSE-Companion58688.2023.00050}}

+@inproceedings{SILENCE2023,
+  title={Understanding and Remediating Open-Source License Incompatibilities in the PyPI Ecosystem}, author={Xu, Weiwei and He, Hao and Gao, Kai and Zhou, Minghui}, booktitle={2023 38th IEEE/ACM International Conference on Automated Software Engineering (ASE)}, pages={178--190}, year={2023}, organization={IEEE}
+}
 ```
+## News
+📢 *LicenseRec V2.0.0 is officially launched!
+New features include compliance analysis accurate to package versions and license incompatibility remediation based on SMT-Solver!*

 ## Introduction

-LicenseRec is an open source license recommendation tool that helps developers choose a optimal license for their OSS project.
+LicenseRec is a license compliance analysis and open-source license recommendation tool that helps developers perform compliance analysis and select the optimal license for their open-source software projects.

+LicenseRec conducts fine-grained license compliance analysis on the code and dependencies (including direct and indirect dependencies) of open-source software projects.
+For incompatibility cases, it provides a minimum-cost incompatibility remediation solution using a constraint-solving based method.
+The compliance analysis and incompatibility remediation functions can be accessed at [https://licenserec.com/#/compliance](https://licenserec.com/#/compliance).

-LicenseRec performs fine-grained license compatibility checks on OSS projects’ code and dependencies, and assists developers to choose the optimal license through an interactive wizard with guidelines of three aspects: personal open source style, business pattern, and community development.
+Based on the compliance analysis, LicenseRec helps developers choose the best license through an interactive wizard.
+This wizard provides guidance in three aspects: personal open-source style, business model, and community development.
+The recommendation function can be used at [https://licenserec.com/#/rec](https://licenserec.com/#/rec).

-The tool is available at [licenserec.com](https://licenserec.com/) and the demonstration video is at [video.licenserec.com](https://video.licenserec.com/).The tool has been published in the DEMO Track of ICSE'23, see the paper: [LicenseRec: Knowledge based Open Source License Recommendation for OSS Projects](https://zhcxww.github.io/files/LicenseRec_DEMO.pdf).
+A demonstration video of the tool is available at [video.licenserec.com](https://video.licenserec.com/).
+The recommendation feature of this tool has been published in the DEMO Track of ICSE'23, and the paper can be found here: [LicenseRec: Knowledge based Open Source License Recommendation for OSS Projects](https://ieeexplore.ieee.org/abstract/document/10172799).
+The compliance analysis and incompatibility remediation method have been published at ASE'23, and the paper can be found here: [Understanding and Remediating Open-Source License Incompatibilities in the PyPI Ecosystem](https://ieeexplore.ieee.org/abstract/document/10298475).

-Upload your project and pick the best open source license on [licenserec.com](https://licenserec.com/)!
+Come and upload your project to perform compliance analysis and select the best open-source license at [licenserec.com](https://licenserec.com/)!

 ## Installation